corth-lang/Corth/standards.md

 - If the macro defines 'let' variables, their name should start and end with underscores (_).
 This helps to make sure that they are not reused in the code that uses them.

+        //// From ./libs/core/stack.corth
         macro dup let _a_ in _a_ _a_ end endmacro

-- If macros with similar patterns are defined together, the tokens can be aligned for easier readabilty.
+- If macros with similar patterns are defined together, the tokens can be aligned to keep the code easier to read.

+        //// From ./libs/core/stack.corth
         macro dup let _a_     in _a_ _a_ end endmacro
         macro swp let _a_ _b_ in _b_ _a_ end endmacro